PageBot/PageBot/Doc/pagebot/elements/pbtable.md

 ### Shrink2BlockBottomSide
 ### Shrink2BlockTopSide
 ### Glyph
-This Glyph class is a wrapper around the glyph structure of a TrueType Font.
-It is supposed to copy the functions of the RoboFont raw glyph, for all needed functions in PageBot.
-It is not complete, will be added to when needed.
+The Glyph class wraps the glyph structure of a TrueType Font and extracts data from the raw glyph such as point sequence and type.

     >>> import pagebot
-    >>> from pagebot.toolbox.transformer import *
+    >>> from pagebot.toolbox.transformer import getFontPath
-    >>> p = module2Path(pagebot)
-    >>> p = path2ParentPath(p) + '/fonts/typetr/PromiseVar.ttf'
+    >>> p = getFontPath('AmstelvarAlpha-VF')
     >>> from pagebot.fonttoolbox.objects.font import Font
     >>> f = Font(p, install=False)
     >>> g = f['a']